KDE/digikam-doc/post_processing/pano_creator.rst

     The Last Page of the Panorama Creator Wizard

 After a long computation, panorama stitching will be complete and the tool will propose a template name for the target file.
-If you want you can also save your project compatible with Huggin.
+If you want you can also save your project compatible with Hugin.
 Click on **Finish** button and you will see the output in the same **Album** as your original pictures.